-The Board also identified a need, in some sheriffs' offices, for an internal training capability.
-The Board developed a Train-The-Trainer program to assist sheriffs in establishing this capability.
-In 2014, two Basic Trainer courses were offered, with those graduates qualified to attend subsequent Basic Firearms Trainer and Patrol Rifle Trainer courses along with updates.
-These graduates were also able to attend the Court Security Instructor course.
+The Board also developed a Train-The-Trainer program to assist sheriffs in establishing an internal training capability.
+In 2015, two Basic Trainer courses were offered, with those graduates qualified to attend subsequent Basic Firearms Trainer and Patrol Rifle Trainer courses along with updates.
+These graduates were also able to attend a Court Security Instructor course.